ssenmosip/mosip-temp-documentation/Home.md

+A country’s identification system is the backbone for effective delivery of public and private services.
+Governments are exploring the development of multipurpose foundational ID systems, in which individuals receive a unique identifier from the government that they can use for identity assertion and verification.
+The foundational ID can then be used to access a wide variety of government and private services.

 The Modular Open Source Identity Platform (MOSIP) helps Governments and other user organizations implement a digital, foundational identity system in a cost effective way.
 Nations can use MOSIP freely to build their own identity systems.
 Being modular in its architecture, MOSIP provides flexibility to countries in how they implement and configure their systems, and helps avoid vendor lock-in.

-MOSIP provides the following basic features
+MOSIP provides the following basic features -
-* acquire an Individual's identity data
+* acquire an individual's identity data
 * process the identity data to establish uniqueness
-* generate a Unique Identity Number
+* generate a Unique Identity Number (UIN)
-* verify/authenticate an Individual's identity where required to provide access to services (for example, providing healthcare insurance to the poorest in the society; provide government subsidized food for the needy; include children from the poorest and remote communities into the education system etc.)
+* authenticate an individual's identity where required to provide access to services such as healthcare, education, social security etc.

-The key objectives of the platform are to
+The key objectives of the platform are to -
 * provide the basic framework to create a fully functional identity system
-* provide the flexibility for a country to choose the features from the basic framework as per their requirements
+* provide the flexibility for a country to choose the features from the basic framework according to their requirements
-* maintain privacy, security and confidentiality of an Individual's data
+* maintain the privacy, security and confidentiality of an individual's data
 * provide a scalable and accessible solution to cater to a wide range of population (a few thousands to tens of millions)

 # MOSIP Platform Documentation